gph4ppy/Zodiacally/README.md

 ## Informations
 - The project is ended but will be further developed.
 - To copy the information, hold the card and tap the copy button.

+## Versions
+* **v2.0:**
+  * The entire user's graphic interface (GUI) was rebuilt.
+  * Fixed an error with notifications, which was caused by the same ID that was only the name.
+From now on, ID is a name combined with a string of random characters.
+  * Because most people use this application in Poland, I introduced support for the Polish language.
+The application will be translated automatically, based on system settings.
+  * Added accessibility support.
+  * Fixed a keyboard error that caused unexpected behavior in the GUI.
+  * Added new accent colors.
+* **v1.0:**
+  * Initial commit.

 ## Gallery
 Home | Profile